All Posts

 Coinbase, Binance resist calls to kick Russians off crypto platforms

-By Niket Nishant (Reuters) -Two of the world’s biggest cryptocurrency exchange..
+By Niket Nishant (Reuters) -Two of the world’s biggest cryptocurrency exchanges, Coinbase Global Inc and Binance, rejected calls..

 Switzerland adopts new EU sanctions on Russia